 1. Monthly Close Rate % by Salesperson

-How are your sales people performing?
-And, how do they compare with each other?
-It’s important to keep an eye on which of your sales people are performing best.
-You can pass along their expertise and strategies to others on your sales team that may need help or training to improve their own close rates.
+How are your salespeople performing?
+How do they compare with each other?
+It’s important to keep an eye on which of your salespeople are performing best.
+You can share their expertise and strategies with others on your sales team who may need help or training to improve their own close rates.

 FORMULA: [# of Customers Sold this Month by Salesperson A] / [# of Leads Given this Month to Salesperson A] = Close Rate %